ExeterCodeClub/Support/timelapse/task1.md

 ### Step 3
 This is great, you can now take pictures with the camera by hand.
-If you would like to sit in the library for the next three weeks typing `raspistill -o image1.jpg...` into the terminal every ten seconds, then the project is complete!
+If you would like to sit in the library for the next three weeks typing `raspistill -o image1.jpg...` every ten seconds, then the project is complete!

 Otherwise, you will need to create a script that can be controlled by the pi itself automatically.

 Open up a python IDE (any python testing environment) such as Thonny, or IDLE, and find the text editor.

-Type the following into the editor (this is not a terminal, just enter the text) then save it to somewhere easy to find, like `Documents` or `Desktop`
+Type the following into the editor (this is not a terminal, just enter the text) then save it to somewhere easy to find, like `Documents` or `Desktop`.
+Call your file camerapic.py

 ```python
 import picamera